pcox3/breaking-down-mobile-technologies-and-concepts/understanding-the-relationship-between-lifecycle-and-concurrency.md

 }
 ```

-The code snippet above, launches a concurrent task (coroutine - running on the background because it is marked as an IO task) which is tied to the lifecycle of the LaunchEffect composable.
-This means the task is automatically cancelled when the composable is destroyed and starts when the composable is created.
-This way, the coroutine does not outlive the calling composable.
+The code snippet above launches a concurrent (asynchronous) task in Flutter using initState.
+The task is tied to the lifecycle of the StatefulWidget, ensuring it only runs while the widget is mounted.
+If the widget is destroyed before the task completes, the task won’t update the UI, thereby preventing memory leaks or exceptions.
+This way, the task does not outlive the widget that initiated it.